danurbanowicz/eleventy-sveltia-cms-starter/pages/contact.md

 and saves them in the connected Netlify account where notifications can optionally be configured.
 Each submission is passed through a spam filter and if flagged, will display a CAPTCHA challenge to the user.

+After deployment, you should see this form show up in your Netlify site settings under **Forms**.